 - Autoproducers own around half of the power capacity.
 IPPs operate around 80% of the public power capacity.
 Engie is the largest IPP.

 - Saudi Aramco is the main oil producer.

 - Power generation is 100% based on gas.

 - In 2020, the country commissioned its first LNG import terminal.

 - The VAT on oil and gas was reduced from 5% to 0% in January 2022.

-- Energy consumption per capita is among the highest in the world due to the highly developed aluminium and petrochemical industries, which account for 62% of the final energy consumption.
+- Energy consumption per capita is among the highest in the world due to the highly developed aluminium and petrochemical industry, which account for 65% of the final energy consumption.

-- Industry also represents nearly half of the electricity consumption.
+- Industry also represents more than half of the electricity consumption.